Chapter Nine: Vehicles

 Apart from airplanes in flight, almost all Forward Maneuvering Vehicles can move backwards, but they do so at Half Speed.
 Reverse movement is always at regular Half Speed, even if the Vehicle was already at Half Speed for some other reason; this is the only time a Vehicle can use two types of Half Speed movement at the same time.

 Certain types of propulsion systems have the ability to Turn in Place while stationary.
 Rowboats, hovercraft, helicopters, antigravity spacefighters, and Vehicles on treads or legs all have the ability to turn and face a new direction without the need to move forwards or backwards.
-This is entirely up to the common sense of the players and costs nothing extra.
+This is entirely up to the common sense of the players and doesn't have any extra CP cost.

 A Stationary Maneuvering Vehicle may use its Move inches for Forward Maneuvering as usual, but it may also use inches to Turn in Place at any point during regular movement.
-Find the point on the Vehicle's Structure furthest away from the center of rotation, and measure the rotational distance that this point travels as the Vehicle Turns in Place.
-The Move cost of this maneuver will be equal to that distance.
+Find the point on the Vehicle's Structure furthest away from the center of rotation, and rotate that point as many Move inches as necessary for the Vehicle to Turn In Place.

-When Flying Vehicles use Forward Maneuvering, they are always limited to forty-five degrees per turn, including any pitch change, regardless of how fast or slow they may be flying.
+When Flying Vehicles use Forward Maneuvering, they are limited to forty-five degrees per turn, including any pitch change.
 Except in outer space, a Flying Vehicle may never raise its pitch to more than forty-five degrees above the horizontal, although it can point as inadvisably far downward as it likes.
 If you aren't keeping track of Flying Vehicles' specific altitudes, consider them all to be five inches off the ground by default.

-Flying Vehicles without a hovering ability must always be moving forward in order to stay in the air.
-They have to move at least twice their body length every turn or else they stall out and crash.
-A non-hovering Flying Vehicle cannot remain in the air if it is reduced to Half Speed for any reason - this means no moving backwards, equipping Armor Plating, or flying with half its Propulsion missing, for example.
+Flying Vehicles without a hovering ability must always be moving forward in order to stay in the air, and must use their full Move every turn or else they stall out and crash.
+A non-hovering Flying Vehicle cannot remain in the air if it is reduced to Half Speed for any reason - this means no moving backwards, equipping Armor Plating, or flying with half its Propulsion missing.

-Flying Vehicles may drop bombs or fire Rockets from any height, but for all other weapon types they must be no more than five inches higher than a target in order to attack it.
-For whatever reason, direct-fire weapons on a Flying Vehicle are always designed to attack targets at a similar elevation.
+Flying Vehicles may drop bombs or fire Rockets from any height, but for all other weapon types they must be no more than five vertical inches higher than a target in order to attack it.

 While uncommon, there are a few types of Propulsion systems that can match a minifig's freedom of mobility.
 If a Vehicle's Propulsion system is based on sufficiently agile limbs (mecha, horses, robot velociraptors, minifigs) or hover flight (helicopters, flying carpets, flying saucers), then that Vehicle is Maneuverable and it has the potential to prance around as freely as any minifig.

-In order to take advantage of its Maneuverability, the Vehicle must either be controlling itself or be controlled by an Operator with the Piloting Specialty.
+In order to take advantage of its Maneuverability, the Vehicle must be controlled by an Operator with the Piloting Specialty (9.4: Piloting).
 A Maneuverable Vehicle that's controlled by a non-Pilot Operator is limited to regular Forward and Stationary Maneuvering instead; full Maneuverability is too complicated for untrained minifigs to handle effectively.

-Vehicle is launched off a ramp, it continues traveling in a straight line in the direction at which it left the ramp.
+Vehicle is launched off a ramp, it continues traveling in a straight line in the direction at which it left the ramp, to the limit of its own remaining Move inches or twice the length of the ramp, whichever is shorter.
 (Non-Flying Vehicles generally have no ability to turn while in midair, but What I Say Goes exceptions might be made for Vehicles equipped with some kind of sails or airfoils.)
 The Vehicle can continue flying in a straight line for any distance up to the limit of its Move inches, and then drops straight down to end its Movement for the turn.
-(This means that Vehicles that start their turn close to a ramp will have more Move to use and can fly further in a Jump than Vehicles that reach a ramp later in their Movement.
-Properly-executed Jumping can depend on careful positioning on the preceding turn.)
 Depending on the height of the drop at the end, a Jumping Vehicle may take Collision Damage with the ground when it lands (9.5: Collisions).